ivan-hc/AM/README.md

 - Fixed versions will be listed with their build number (e.g. $PROGRAM-1.1.1).
 Note that most of the programs are updateable, so fixed versions will only be added upon request (or if it is really difficult to find a right wget/curl command to download the latest version).

 During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.

-To update a program without "am" instead, just run:

-	/opt/$PROGRAM/AM-updater
-Note that this works only if the program has a /opt/$PROGRAM/AM-updater script, other programs like Firefox and Thunderbird are auto-updatable.

 # Repository and Multiarchitecture
 Each program is installed through a dedicated script, and all these scripts are listed in the "[repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs)" and divided by architecture.